hin/aiowintest/docs/protocol.rst

 The Win-Test Protocol
 =====================

-The Win-Teat protocol is based on UDP broadcast packets, by default sent to the local broadcast address at port 9871.
+The Win-Test protocol is based on UDP broadcast packets, by default sent to the local broadcast address at port 9871.

 There is some partial documentation of the Win-Test protocol here: